go-color-term/go-color-term/README.md

 ### Windows

-Support in Windows is pretty decent too, but some limitations are present in some terminals or with some terminal/shell combinations.
+Support in Windows is pretty decent too, but limitations are present in some terminals or with some terminal/shell combinations.

 <table>
   <thead>